+The positions of the Chairman and Executive Directors are held by different individuals with distinct and separate roles to enhance governance and transparency.
 The Group aims to ensure a balance of power and authority between the Chairman and Executive Directors with a clear division of responsibility between the running of the Board and the Company's business respectively.
 The Group also emphasizes and practices a division of responsibility between the Executive and Non-Executive Directors.